 Foods that are rich in tradition and high on health — that is what you get in villages across India.
-Here's a glimpse into the wonderful flavours and tastes that make up our culinary heritage.
+Here's a glimpse into the wonderful flavors and tastes that make up our culinary heritage

 Do you want your family to stay fit and healthy?
 Then go back to your roots.
 Re-visit those traditional recipes and dishes that have been handed down through generations.
-Trust us, these are your best bet for a well-balanced meal.
-Don't believe us, think back to summer vacations long ago when you went to your native village.
+These are your best bet for a well-balanced meal.
+Don't believe us, think back about those summer vacations when you went to your native village.
 You had nothing to do but play all day with friends and eat the delicious food cooked at home.
-You ate healthy for everything was locally grown and sourced, and garnished with homegrown spices and served with lots of love.
+You ate healthy for everything was locally grown and sourced, and garnished with homegrown spices and served with love.

-So, re-introduce your children to village foods — produced from locally grown grains, fruits and vegetables.
-Doing so means they will also learn what it is to embrace fewer processed foods and more of what is homegrown or homemade.
-What's more, your children will learn to differentiate between foods that are full of flavour and fast food.
+So, re-introduce your children to village foods produced from locally grown grains, fruits and vegetables.
+By doing so, they will learn to embrace homegrown or homemade food over processed foods.
+What's more, they will learn to differentiate between foods that are full of flavor and fast food.
 The switch will benefit the entire family and lead to a healthier, holistic lifestyle.